whitead/dmol-book/intro.md

 ## Contributors

-Thank you to contributions (students in my class):
+Thank you to Contributors (students in my class):

 1. Oion Akif
 2. Heta Gandhi